-The Infrastructure Element of the Town of Palm Beach Comprehensive Plan has been developed based upon the identification and analysis of the appropriate public facilities and their service areas, design capacities, and the ability to maintain standards required by Federal, State, and Town regulations, all provided within each Sub-Element.
-This Element provides the framework necessary to ensure adequate public facilities and services are available for the current and future residents of the Town of Palm Beach.
+The purpose of the Infrastructure Element is to provide necessary public facilities and services for the current and future residents of the Town of Palm Beach.
 The Infrastructure Element is comprised of the Sub-Elements for Drainage (Stormwater Management), Potable Water, Sanitary Sewer, and Solid Waste.
 The Town of Palm Beach contains no significant Natural Groundwater Aquifer Recharge Area.
 Irrespective, specific standards and governmental actions geared to stabilizing water table levels in surficial deposits are addressed in the Potable Water Sub-Element.
-Additionally, the Town commissioned a bond, approved by Town referendum, for the undergrounding of power and communication utilities.
+Additionally, the Town commissioned a bond approved by Town referendum, for the undergrounding of power and communication utilities.
 A summary of the status and impacts is provided within this Element.